As a public official or CCC liaison officer, it is your role to represent your agency in dealings with the CCC.

 - Ask the CCC for advice if you are uncertain about whether a matter should be referred.

-- Read the factsheets on the new definition of corrupt conduct (PDF, 1.6 MB) and the new section 40A requirement (PDF, 711 kB).
+- Read the factsheets on the definition of corrupt conduct (PDF, 1.6 MB) and the section 40A requirement (PDF, 711 kB).

 - Read Corruption in focus: a guide to dealing with corrupt conduct in the Queensland public sector.

-- If the agency has conducted a preliminary investigation, include copies of any photographs, medical reports, video evidence, transcripts or tapes of any interviews conducted and any other relevant documentation obtained.
+- If your agency has conducted a preliminary investigation, include copies of any photographs, medical reports, video evidence, transcripts or tapes of any interviews conducted and any other relevant documentation obtained.

 To provide feedback on this page's content, please contact us.